-Windows' Open File boxes, like New from Existing Document, let you do a lot more than right-click displays a shortcut menu with even more commands, letting you rename files, view Properties dialog boxes, and much more.
+Windows' Open File boxes, like New from Existing Document, let you do a lot more than just find files.
+In fact, they let you do just about anything you can do in Windows Explorer.
+Using keyboard shortcuts, you can cut (Ctrl+X), copy (Ctrl+C), and paste (Ctrl+V) files.
+A right-click displays a shortcut menu with even more commands, letting you rename files, view Properties dialog boxes, and much more.
 You can even drag and drop to move files and folders.